sh1nata-piash1nlin/InformationSecurity/22110082_NguyenDucTri.md

 ![image](https://github.com/user-attachments/assets/946a78a8-58b5-48a0-a967-63884a581622)

-**Question 3**: Make use of John the Ripper to disclose the password of all database users from the above exploit **Answer 3**: <br>
+**Question 3**: Make use of John the Ripper to disclose the password of all database users from the above exploit <br>
+**Answer 3**: <br>
 *Dump usernames and passwords:
 ```sh